Skip to main content

 David Card

-Professor of Economics at Stanford University
+Associate Professor of Economics at the University of Texas-Austin

 Program Committee: Rebecca Jack, Daniel Tannenbaum, Brenden Timpe